 These two cards are very similar to one another in many ways, each making an excellent choice for a company card.
 However, there are some notable differences between them, meaning that one card is likely a better choice for you.

 Your business probably spends a fair amount of money each year.
-Between office supplies, phone and internet services, and even marketing and advertising, some serious reoccurring fees can be charged to your credit card.
+Between office supplies, phone and internet services, and even marketing and advertising, some serious recurring fees can be charged to your credit card.

 That’s why comparing the rewards-earning potential for these two cards is priority number one.
 Ensuring that the card you use is the one that will earn you the most back is key.
 When you’re a small business owner, every penny counts.

-|3X Points||Earn 3x points on your first $150,000 in combined purchases from the following four categories:
+|Earn 3x Chase Ultimate Rewards® points on your first $150,000 in combined purchases from the following four categories:

 What Does It Mean?

-In that one choice category, you’ll earn 3x points on the first $100,000 spent.
-Once you surpass that limit, you’ll earn 1 point per dollar.
-In each of the remaining four categories, you’ll earn 2x points on the first $100,000 spent.
-Once you surpass that limit, you’ll earn 1 point per dollar.
-And if you buy something not in one of those five categories?
-You’ll simply earn 1 point per dollar.
+The American Express® Business Gold Card is a bit more versatile – but also more confusing.
+The card offers six total categories.
+Of those, you can choose two to be your big earners.
+In those two choice categories, you’ll earn 4x points on the first $150,000 spent annually.
+Once you surpass that limit, you’ll earn 1x point per dollar.
+In each of the remaining four categories, you’ll earn 1x points.
+And if you buy something not in one of those six categories?
+You’ll still earn 1x point per dollar.

 With American Express points, you also have many partner options through the Membership Rewards program.
 You’ll find that your points are worth more or less depending on the partner chosen.
 However, you can occasionally find bonus promotions, making your points even more lucrative with certain airlines or hotel chains.

 Another big consideration when signing up for a new card (business or personal) is how much that card will cost you each year.
 The best rewards cards often come with an annual fee, though there are some that don’t.

 Here’s a look at the added features of each card: